Best Foods to Stockpile for Survival Now: Prep Your Pantry

 Solar Lights

-I am so glad you are still with me because I wanted to share a self-sufficient tip for important items to stockpile in your pantry and that is solar lights.
+I am so glad you are still with me because I wanted to share a self-sufficient tip for important items to stockpile in your pantry, and that is solar lights.

-When the power goes out, you can save yourself battery life with the use of solar lights.
-Solar lights can last indefinitely so they are self-stable.
+When the power goes out, you can save battery life with the use of solar lights.
+Solar lights can last indefinitely, so they are self-stable.
 You can keep those tabs in them until you are ready to use them.
 They are reusable and can be placed back in your pantry to be stored away until you need them again.
 One thing about this option for your lighting needs is that if the power goes out, you will need to use your other light sources while the solar lights are charging in the sun.

 Once they are charged during the day, you can bring them in at night to place them around your home where you need light.
 Keep putting them outside for charging during the day until you no longer need them.
 This is a great option for a long-term power outage or if you are living off the grid.